KARTHIK-KATTI-054/Store-Rating-Web-Application/README.md

     -   Store Owners have a dashboard to view user ratings and the average store rating.
 -   **Form Validations:** Input fields are validated according to the specified rules.
 -   **Sorting:** Listings support ascending/descending sorting for key fields.
+-   By Giving the Users Examples on the Web Application

 ## User Roles